 An iPod is a portable MP3 and media player developed by Apple and available for the Mac and PC that first began being sold on October 23, 2001.
-The iPod is capable of holding up to 10,000 songs, is easy to use, and is very portable.
+The iPod can hold up to 10,000 songs, is easy to use, and is very portable.
 All these features and its great look is why it's such a popular device.
 Although not required, many iPod users use Apple iTunes to purchase and download songs.
 The image is an example of an early version of the Apple iPod.

 - iPod - standard model, capable of playing video files

 - iPod Mini - a smaller version of the standard iPod